qmk/qmk_firmware/keyboards/pixelspace/shadow80/readme.md

 # Shadow80

 ![shadow80](https://imgur.com/XLjjdMzh.jpg)
-A 80% layout keyboard with 74 RGB.
+An 80%/TenKeyLess sized keyboard with 74 RGB.
 Before enabling the maximum brightness of RGB lights, please confirm whether the USB device power supply supports it.
 This PCB about two versions ： hotswap and  solder.